What is solar maximum?

 Between 8-10 May 2024, a large active region on the Sun produced a series of X-class flares and multiple CMEs in quick succession.
 The CMEs arrived at Earth on 10 May and began driving a geomagnetic storm that reached G5 - the maximum on the NOAA scale - within hours.
 The Kp index hit 9.
 The storm lasted through 11 May before gradually subsiding.

 Aurora was photographed from latitudes that rarely or never see it: Mexico City, the Canary Islands, Mallorca, central Spain, and the Florida Keys.
 In the continental United States, displays reached Texas, Alabama, and California.
 Across the UK, Ireland, France, Germany, and Poland, aurora was visible to the naked eye - not just detectable by camera but genuinely bright overhead.
-In Scotland and northern England, the display included moving rays, arcs, and corona structure - the most active aurora most observers there had seen in their lifetimes.
+In Scotland and northern England, the display included moving rays, arcs, and corona structure.

 Solar maximum benefits every aurora destination, but some benefit more than others.
-High-latitude locations - northern Norway, Iceland, Finnish Lapland, northern Canada - are already inside or very close to the auroral oval.
+High-latitude locations - northern Norway, Iceland, Finnish Lapland, northern Canada - are already inside or close to the auroral oval.
 At maximum, their already-frequent aurora becomes more intense and more active.
-These destinations are outstanding right now.
+These destinations remain strong while the cycle's decline is still early.

 Mid-latitude destinations see the largest proportional improvement.
-Scotland in particular is worth considering during this period: it has always had the latitude for aurora, but at solar minimum the required storm levels were infrequent enough to make a dedicated trip risky.
-At maximum, the probability per trip is much better.
-Scotland in September or March, from a dark site in the Highlands or Northern Isles, now offers a realistic chance of aurora on multiple nights of a week-long stay.
+Scotland in particular is worth considering while conditions remain elevated: it has always had the latitude for aurora, but at solar minimum the required storm levels are infrequent enough to make a dedicated trip a significant gamble.
+Through 2026, storm frequency is still well above minimum - a week in the Highlands from a dark site carries a realistic chance of aurora on multiple nights.

 Germany, the Netherlands, and Ireland at 51-54°N need Kp 5-6 to see aurora.
-These events now occur dozens of times per year at maximum.
-For travellers in those countries who want to see aurora without travelling to Scandinavia, the current period represents the most accessible window in a decade.
+These events occur dozens of times per year at maximum.
+For travellers in those countries who want to see aurora without going to Scandinavia, 2026 represents the last accessible window in this cycle.
 See the best time to see the northern lights guide for the month-by-month breakdown.

-If you have been thinking about a northern lights trip, the choice is between going during the current maximum or waiting until the mid-2030s.
-For this aurora season's conditions, check the 7-day outlook and set up aurora alerts to catch the next significant storm when it arrives.
+For this season's conditions, check the 7-day outlook and set up aurora alerts to catch the next significant storm when it arrives.

 How to monitor activity